d-krupke/cpsat-primer/06_coding_patterns.md

 patterns are better understood within the context of larger problems and are beyond the scope of this primer.

+> [!WARNING]
+>
-> :warning: The naming conventions for patterns in optimization problems are not
+> The naming conventions for patterns in optimization problems are not
 > standardized.
 There is no comprehensive guide on coding patterns for
 > optimization issues, and my insights are primarily based on personal
 > experience.
 Most online examples tend to focus solely on the model, often